xiaoxianyu-office/mm/Skills/Math.md

 | maximum                                                         |    max(x, y)     |
 | principal value of the arc tangent of y/x, expressed in radians |   atan2(y, x)    |
 | random with limits                                              | random(min, max) |

+NOTE: You can request to add more operators and functions using by making a suggestion ticket in our [issues page](/issues)